 Real estate investors put a ton of money on the line with every deal.
 To be profitable it takes more than buying properties at a discount and selling for a profit.
-There are many tax and financial strategies for New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area real estate investors to take advantage of.
+There are many tax and financial strategies for North Carolina & New Jersey real estate investors to take advantage of.
 Smart planning helps investors see ways to hold properties longer and still make money.

 Personal Home to Investment

 When trying to maximize every penny of gain in a property, paying high capital gains taxes on the sale of the property can eat away all other profits.
 A homeowner who has lived in his home for at least two years is able to exclude up to $250,000 ($500,000 for married couples) in capital gains.
 The IRS allows this when the home has been a personal residence for at least two of the previous five years.

 This means a homeowner who later rents his own home out when he upgrades to a higher-end home can maximize all gains when he sells the property.
 In a rising housing market, holding the initial property allows the home to continue to appreciate and gain equity.
 As long as it is sold within the five-year mark for no more than $250,000 above the purchase price less any improvements, there is no capital gain on the property.
 It is an exempt transaction.

 Mortgage lenders talk about leveraging debt all the time.
 It’s really a very simple strategy.
 Take the homeowner who rented his first house while purchasing a better personal property.
 If his home had appreciated in the time he owned it, he could get a home equity line of credit or second mortgage on the home and use those funds as a down payment for a new property.
 He has leveraged debt into a new equity position.